skonfig/extra/type/__ssrq_uwsgi_app/man.rst

-   Respawn processes when a request wasn't answered within a number of seconds. home set ``PYTHONHOME``/virtualenv http-socket bind to the specified UNIX/TCP socket using HTTP protocol max-requests
+   Respawn processes when a request wasn't answered within a number of seconds. home set ``PYTHONHOME``/virtualenv http-modifier1 force the specified modifier1 when using HTTP protocol http-modifier2 force the specified modifier2 when using HTTP protocol http-socket bind to the specified UNIX/TCP socket using HTTP protocol max-requests